stanford-rc/globus.stanford.edu/server/install.md

 This page will help you to answer each of those questions.

-{% include info-box.html
-   header="IPv6 Support"
-   icon="globe"
-   content="At this time, Globus does not use IPv6.
-All IP addresses should be entered using IPv4."
-%}

 # Choosing a Globus ID

 People may not own Globus Connect Server endpoints directly.
 Globus Connect